alfatronictec/ScratchV/README.md

 After creating the program in Scratch:

-1- Click File
+1- Click File <br>
-2- Click Save to your computer
+2- Click Save to your computer  <br>
-3- Scratch will generate an .sb3 file
+3- Scratch will generate an .sb3 file  <br>
-4- Check where the file was saved on your computer
+4- Check where the file was saved on your computer  <br>

 ### Step 3 — Load the .sb3 file into ScratchV

-1- Run ScratchV, Select your language from the flags in the upper-right corner 2- Load the .sb3 file
+1- Run ScratchV, Select your language from the flags in the upper-right corner  <br>
+2- Load the .sb3 file  <br>
-2- After loading the file, ScratchV will generate the .asm file on your computer
+2- After loading the file, ScratchV will generate the .asm file on your computer  <br>